rednotion/parallel_esn/README.md

 1. Setting the reservoir to be a _small world network_ with key properties to be defined
 2. Using _bayesian optimization_ to iteratively find the best set of parameters
 3. Training the network faster through distributed computing with multiple nodes and multiple threads (_OpenMP_ and _MPI_)

+### Existing Work
+- LSTM --> ESN as an alternative
+- Numerical complexity
+- Pull up random ESN packages (no documentation.....)
+- Grid search (somebody's thesis)
+- Paper with the practical application of ESNs (heuristics)

 ## **Echo State Networks**
 - Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc.